 When I woke up in Maybell I felt refreshed and at peace.
-I was able to see where I was in the daylight and I was ready to get back on the road, but I wanted to take a photo of Pamela, the propietor with her dog in front of her large sign.
-I said my goodbyes to Maybell, skipped breakfast, but I got hungry once I went west awhile on forty and stopped in Dinosaur, Colorado and ate an omelot in a particulary local dive.
+I was able to see where I was in the daylight and I was ready to get back on the road, but I wanted to take a photo of Pamela, the proprietor with her dog in front of her large sign.
+I said my goodbyes to Maybell, skipped breakfast, but I got hungry once I went west awhile on forty and stopped in Dinosaur, Colorado and ate an omelet in a particularly local dive.
 The people who had been staying next to me in the motel in Maybell where there too, so I guess we both had the same trajectories.

 I wrote some postcards and thought it would be cool to mail them from lovely Dinosaur which boasts a really ugly statue of a triceratops.